drio-ai/ops/aws/README.md

 #### NOTE: USE ONLY ONE OF THE FOLLOWING WAYS TO CREATE BACKEND VPC

-    1.1) RECOMMENDED WAY: Modify the script and edit variable value "MASTER_USER_PASSWORD", modify other variables as well as per requirement.
+    1.1) RECOMMENDED WAY: Modify the script and edit variable value "POSTGRES_MASTER_USER_PASSWORD", modify other variables as well as per requirement.

     ./create-postgres-rds-cloudformation.sh